 Treasure hunts are great as birthday party activities, but they’re also a lot of fun any time you want to surprise the kids or keep them busy for a little while.

-The basis of the treasure hunt is that kids will have clues leading them from place to place and clue to clue.
+The basis of the treasure hunt is that kids will have fun riddles leading them from place to place and clue to clue.
 Eventually the clues will lead to the “treasure” at the end of the hunt.

 The clues should take into account the ages of the kids participating in the hunt.
 For younger kids, the clues need to be easy enough for them to figure out.